konny0247/konny0247/README.md

 - [Repo A](https://github.com/konny0247/Registration-form) — A registration form built with HTML and CSS only.
 - [Repo B](https://github.com/konny0247/Single-page-cv) — A single page cv built with HTML only.
 It shows my education background, experince and skills.
 - [Repo C](https://github.com/konny0247/SSD-Flag) — A south Sudanese Flag designed with CSS.
+- [Repo D](https://github.com/konny0247/Daylink-Media) — A Demo web page for a small company designed with HTML and CSS only.

 (Use the "Pinned" repositories UI on your profile to show these prominently.)